Plan your day tour to the Dead Sea

-Your English speaking driver will collect you from your hotel in Dead sea early morning and transfer you by air-conditioned vehicle along the Desert Highway for approx. 3 hours to the rose red city of Petra.
+Your English speaking driver will collect you from your hotel at the Dead Sea early morning and transfer you by an air-conditioned vehicle along the Desert Highway for approx. 3 hours to the rose red city of PetraDetails

-Pick up from your Dead Sea Hotel by English* speaking driver, transfer by air conditioned family-sized sedan or van to Madaba.
-Beautiful examples of mosaics can be found throughout this village – you will visit the 6th Century St George Church to see the oldest mosaic map of the Holy Lands (approx. AD 560), discovered rebuilding of the church in 1884.
+Pick up from your Dead Sea Hotel by an English speaking driver, transfer by an air conditioned family-sized sedan or van to Madaba.
+Beautiful examples of mosaics can be found throughout this town – you will visit the 6th Century St George Church to see the oldest mosaic map of the Holy Lands (approx. AD 560), discovered rebuilding of the church in 1884.
+On your way from Mt Nebo indulge in the warm water of the natural thermal springsDetails

-Pick up from Dead Sea Hotel by English* speaking driver.
 Drive to the old Decapolis City of Umm Qais, overlooking the Sea of Galilee.
 The ruins include those of two theaters, a temple, a basilica and other buildings, telling of a once splendid city.
-The basalt basilica is believed to be the site of Jesus’ miracle of the Gadarene swine.
-A paved street, with double colonnade, ran from east to west.
-The ruts worn in the paved road by the chariot wheels can still be seen.
+Then visit Aljoun and Jerash – the best preserved Greco-Roman provincial city in the worldDetails